Impact

 Risk and Exploitability

 The CVSS score of 5.9 indicates moderate severity.
-While an EPSS score is not available, the absence of an exploit in the KEV catalog suggests the vulnerability has not yet been publicly leveraged to a large extent.
+The EPSS score of < 1% indicates a very low exploitation probability, and the absence of an exploit in the KEV catalog suggests the vulnerability has not yet been widely leveraged.
 The defect is triggered by processing a MAT file, which could be supplied by a remote adversary, making the attack vector likely remote.
 If an attacker can supply a malicious MAT payload, the resulting heap corruption can lead to denial of service or, in certain configurations, code execution.
 Careful monitoring of image uploads and applying the patch are recommended because the vulnerability could be used to disrupt services or compromise systems that rely on untrusted image input.

 OpenCVE Enrichment